krother/Python3_Reference/introspection.md

-# Definitions
+# Introspection

-Introspection is a feature of Python by which you can examine objects (including variables, functions, classes, modules) at runtime.
+Introspection is a feature of Python by which you can examine objects (including variables, functions, classes, modules) inside a running Python environment (a program or shell session).

 ## Exploring the namespace

-In Python classes, functions, modules etc. have separate namespaces.
-A namespace is the set of attributes of an object.
-You can explore a namespace with `dir()`:
+In Python all objects (variables, modules, classes, functions and your main program) are boxes called **namespaces**.
+You can imagine the namespace of an object as the data and functions inside than object.
+You can explore a namespace with the `dir()` function.

-    print dir()
+### Exploring the namespace of a variable

+With a string object, you see all the string methods:

+    s = "Emily"
+    print(dir(s))

+### Exploring the namespace of a module:

+The same works for a module you import:

     import time
-    print dir(time)
+    print(dir(time))

+### Listing the builtin functions:

+You also can view all builtin functions:

+    print(dir(__builtins__))

-## Built-in help
+## The help function

-You can get context-sensitive help to functions, methods and classes that utilize the triple-quoted comments: import time print help(time.asctime)
+You can get context-sensitive help to functions, methods and classes with `help()` function.

+    import time
+    print help(time.asctime)

+`help()` utilizes the triple-quoted comments called **docstrings**, so that documentation you write for your own functions is also availabel through `help()`:

-## Everything is an Object
+## Everything is an object

-One consequence of the dynamic typing is that Python can treat everything it manages technically in the same way.
-Everything is an object, meaning it has attributes.
-These attributes are objects themselves.
-Methods are simply attributes that can be called.
+One consequence of the dynamic typing is that Python can treat everything it manages technically in the same way. **Everything is an object** is a common phrase describing how Python works.
+There is no fundamental difference between a function and an integer.
+Many advanced features of Python are built on this concept.

-## Each object has a name:

-    print (x.__name__)

-and a type:

-    print (type(x))